dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 Now that we've looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.

-Go back to the tab in your Shell and get back inside your container.
+Go back to the tab in your Shell and, if you had exited before, get back inside your container.

 ~~~
 $ docker start -ai fastqc